3D podcast

 3D Audio Podcast is not an immersion guarantee

 Now I really don’t want to be the sound guy who always has to badmouth everything.
-But for me, it’s really about making people aware of the technology:
+But for me, it’s really about making people aware of the industry standards and practices:

 If it says 3D audio on it, it doesn’t mean that 3D audio is in it!